-- 1. SAC Liaison Members should, as a minimum, attend ARCPs for the following groups of trainees: - a.
-Those attending Panel Bs expected to receive outcome 2 or 3 - b.
-New starters - c.
-Those in their penultimate year of training - 2.
-Ideally, SAC Liaison Members should participate in all ARCPs to give an overview of process and also to gather information on training units that will help inform their annual specialty report.
+- 1. SAC Liaison Members should, as a minimum, attend ARCPs for the following groups of trainees: - a) Where it is likely or even possible that a trainee could have an outcome indicating unsatisfactory performance - b) New starters - c) Those in their penultimate year of training - 2.
+Ideally, SAC Liaison Members should participate in as many ARCPs as possible to give an overview of process and also to gather information on the training units that will help inform their annual speciality report.